knrd1/openstack/README.md

 Script "build.sh" comes with "userdata.sh" and "Konrad-openrc.sh" files.
 Please make sure all the files are all together in the same directory.

 # Bugs:
-When you manually assign floating IP via GUI and paste it too fast to the script (while STATE is "BUILDING"), you may need to repeat it - so wait for Vm state "RUNNING" and paste IP again to the script.
+When you manually assign floating IP via GUI and paste it too fast to the script (while STATE is "BUILDING"), you may need to repeat it - so wait for VM state "RUNNING" and paste IP again to the script.

 # To do:
 1) Add features:
-  a) Number of VMs
+ a) Number of VMs,
-  b) Environment
+ b) Environment.

 # Cannot associate floating IP via CLi, works fine in GUI